Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 My tokens are useful tokens.

-I'm like, I'm putting out words that hopefully will make a difference.
+I'm like, I'm putting out words that hopefully will make a difference, introducing you to tools that will make a difference.

-Hopefully, sharing skills and knowledge that will help you survive and navigate with your assets intact, too, by the way.
+Hopefully sharing skills and knowledge that will help you survive and navigate with your assets intact too, by the way.

 And all of that has been going very well with gold and silver maintaining very high prices right now.